Constantine Algeria Travel Guide

 Vegetarian options exist, but gluten-free needs careful planning.
 All meat is halal.

-For a true and budget-friendly meal, seek out local "restaurants populaires."
+For an authentic and budget-friendly meal, seek out local "restaurants populaires."